PouriaDan/BrainTumorLearning/README.md

 ### Hyperparameters

-We compiled ou models using different optimizers (SGD, RMSprop, Adam, ADOPT) and various learnign rate schedulers.
+We compiled our models using different optimizers (SGD, RMSprop, Adam, ADOPT) and various learnign rate schedulers.
 We noticed that Adam and ADOPT performed best paired with our models.
 For scheduliong the learning rate, we used a linear warmup for 25% of the training, then gradually decrease the learning rate during the end of the training.
 Our base learning rate is 0.001.

 ### Setup:
 The Models were trained and tested on a GPU enabled environmen t in Kaggle, ensuring efficient handling of the computationally intensive tasks.